+The United States produces more than half the world's fluorotelomers and fluorotelomer-based polymers (U.S. EPA 2015).
 Globally, 50 percent of these fluorotelomers and associated side-chain fluorinated polymers are used in the treatment of textiles and apparel, including carpets and rugs (U.S. EPA 2009).
 The PFAS polymers used in carpets, rugs, and other textiles can contain various amounts of mobile residual raw materials, impurities, or degradation products, including PFAAs and other PFAA precursors such as fluorotelomer alcohols (FTOHs) and perfluoroalkyl sulfonamide alcohols (Buck and Schubert 2009; Posner 2017).

-Prior to the year 2000, a 3M-commissioned study estimated a 50 percent PFAS treatment loss from carpets due to walking and vacuuming over a typical nine-year product lifespan (Battelle Memorial Institute 2000).
+Prior to the year 2000, a 3M-commissioned study estimated a 50 percent PFAS treatment loss from carpets due to walking and vacuuming over a typical nine-year product lifespan (Battelle Memorial

+Institute 2000).
 Since then, several industry-led improvements have significantly reduced the mobility of the fluorinated treatment applied to carpets and rugs.

-During the early to mid-2000s, fluorotelomer-based side-chain fluorinated polymers replaced non-polymeric PFASs, such as sulfonamides, in treatments for carpets and rugs (FluoroCouncil 2017b).
-According to the

-FluoroCouncil,6 a trade association representing the world's leading PFAS manufacturers, all uses of nonpolymeric PFASs in carpets and rugs have ceased in both domestic and imported products, because they are more expensive, less effective, and less stable than the polymers.
+During the early to mid-2000s, fluorotelomer-based side-chain fluorinated polymers replaced nonpolymeric PFASs, such as sulfonamides, in treatments for carpets and rugs (FluoroCouncil 2017b).
+According to the FluoroCouncil, a trade association representing the world's leading PFAS manufacturers, all uses of non-polymeric PFASs in carpets and rugs have ceased in both domestic and imported products, because they are more expensive, less effective, and less stable than the polymers.
 Side-chain fluorinated polymers are now the most common carpet and rug treatments on the U.S. market.
 However, other polymeric PFASs such as PFPEs and fluoropolymers may also be used.
-For instance, a patent filed on January 31, 2013 by INVISTA North America S.a.r.l. for clay nanoparticle and wax-based "liquid and soil repellent compositions for fibers," including carpets and rugs, contains the following statement (Iverson et al. 2017):
+For instance, one paper reports that PTFE emulsions may be used as coatings for carpets (Gardiner 2015).
+A patent filed on January 31, 2013, by INVISTA North America S.A.R.L. for clay nanoparticle and waxbased "liquid and soil repellent compositions for fibers," including carpets and rugs, contains the following statement (Iverson et al. 2017):